Number Girl: 1995–1998: Formation

-1998–2001: Major Label Debut
+1998–2001: Major label debut

 In 1998, the band began playing shows in the Shimokitazawa area of Tokyo.
 Gaining a higher profile in Japan's indie rock scene, the band quickly attracted major label attention, and signed with Toshiba EMI, followed by an appearance at the U.S. music event SXSW as part of Japan Nite in March 1999.

 In May 1999, their major debut single, "Tōmei Shōjo" (透明少女) was released with their major debut, School Girl Distortional Addict, released the following July.
 Number Girl quickly gained popularity throughout Japan, playing shows with other high-profile indie acts such as Bloodthirsty Butchers and Eastern Youth.
 In fall of 1999, Number Girl released the single "Destruction Baby", produced by Flaming Lips producer Dave Fridmann, as well as a live album, Shibuya Rockstransformed Jōtai.

 In 2000 the band again entered the studio with producer Dave Fridmann and released their third full-length studio album, Sappukei.
 Fridmann's production helped the band to reach their full potential, and Sappukei served to combine Number Girl's aggressive rock with traditional Japanese sounds.
 During this time, they embarked on a brief US tour with Polysics, playing in small clubs through several cities.

 After a year of touring, the band again enlisted Dave Fridmann to produce what would become their final studio album, Num-Heavymetallic.
 Num-Heavymetallic took elements of their previous sound and combined it with Mukai's newly found experimentation.
 Unusual rhythms, effects-laden guitar lines, and a vocal style which alternated between punk-inspired grit and spoken word, would eventually be incorporated into Mukai's subsequent band, Zazen Boys.

 2002: Break-up

-The band then set out on their largest tour ever, playing over thirty dates, to support Num-Heavymetallic.
+The band then set out on their largest tour, playing over thirty dates, to support Num-Heavymetallic.
 However, on September 20, 2002, the band shocked fans by announcing their dissolution.
 The reason behind the band's demise is not entirely clear, although it is widely known that bassist Kentarō decided to leave the band.
 The other members decided that the band was a specific group, and opted to disband rather than replace Nakao.
-Number Girl played their final show on November 30, 2002 in Sapporo.
+Number Girl played their final show on November 30, 2002, in Sapporo.
 The recording of the performance would later be released as Sapporo Omoide in My Head Jōtai (サッポロOmoide in My Head状態).